 Improving Dairy Herd Management between Israel and Taiwan

-We love our summer seminars for the change to share dairy herd management strategies and to build connections with dairy farmers all over the world.
+We love our summer seminars for the chance to share dairy herd management strategies and to build connections with dairy farmers all over the world.
 This summer we hosted a particularly special seminar with a group of 23 young farmers from Taiwan.
-These young men and women are all second generation Dairy Farmers, who have already learned a lot about the industry from their parents.
+These young men and women are all second-generation Dairy Farmers, who have already learned a lot about the industry from their parents.
 By participating in our ten-day seminar, they learned expert strategies to be able to take home to their family farms.
 We love seeing these inter-generational connections and the pride families take in their dairy farms.

 The focus of this seminar was dairy herd management in extreme conditions.

-We covered topics such as lowering heat stress and implementing cooling strategies, and we visited dairy farms in Israel who showed these strategies in action.
+We covered topics such as lowering heat stress and implementing cooling strategies, and we visited dairy farms in Israel that showed these strategies in action.
 Other seminar topics including milking routines, udder health, nutrition, feeding management, data analysis, and more.
 These dedicated young farmers worked hard and left with a lot of knowledge!